quinetime/academic-paper-boilerplate/README.md

 Because of this, a reference-section-title value in the YAML header cannot be used.
 Instead, *Works Cited* is given as a section header in the `bib-header.tex` file.
 Be aware of this when generating Word documents or other types.

+### CREATING A BIB FILE

+Once the paper is complete, create a tex file, then convert the tex file into a pdf using WinEDT or some other LaTeX processor.
+This will create an aux file (which pandoc normally does not expose).

+In JabRef, under the Tools menu, use the aux file to generate a sublibrary consisting of only the entries cited in the paper.

 ## LINE NUMBERING

 Comment out or uncomment the appropriate section of `tex-header.md` to disable or enable line numbering.

 ## TEXT EDITING REMINDERS